 Career-Oriented Course Work

 Our comprehensive curriculum exposes students to the business, economic, legal, and political forces dominating the burgeoning international marketplace.
-It includes relevant skills and hands-on course work, a capstone project, options for specialization, and a final semester for internships and other professional experience.
+It includes relevant skills and hands-on course work, options for specialization (such as economic diplomacy, trade compliance, and economic development), and a final immersion semester for internships and other professional experience.

 Bridging cultural and linguistic barriers opens up global career opportunities, so ITED students take several content courses in their chosen language of study and intercultural competence.
 See the curriculum for more details.